craiglmccarthy/web-archiving-scripts/README.md

 Takes a directory of files and converts the files in the directory to "pseudo" URLs.
 Built to rebuild the URL path of files/directories from a downloaded and extracted .zip file.

+## pdf_decrypt.py

+Simple tool to decrypt a folder of PDFs using pikepdf.

 ## sitemap_tool.py

 ```